memoristik/memoristik.github.io/docs/en/overview.md

 ## Purpose

-The creation of a multi-layered (multi-level) and open source infrastructure using Web3 & Blockchain technologies and on:
+The creation of a multi-layered (multi-level) and open source infrastructure using Web3, Blockchain & Merkle Tree technologies and on:

 - Ensuring user rights to all types of data belonging to and created by them and ensuring the security and continuity of this data,
 - Ensuring data interoperability with each other through serialization and easy, fast and secure access to this data,